om3ga6400/bitlife-dlc-unlocker/README.md

 Updates will be released only after a new item, job pack, expansion, or other DLC content is added to the game.
 Even if the version available in the Releases tab is not up-to-date, it usually still works.

+Feel free to create an issue if there's an Update to the game!

 Last Updated:  1/12/2025